-- Local authentication using a Connection profile or a Name/Password profile. - Remote authentication using a TACACS, TACACS+, or RADIUS server.

-For details on configuring the MAX to use a TACACS or TACACS+ server, see "Setting up an authentication server" on page 3-40.
-For details on configuring the MAX to use a RADIUS server, see the MAX RADIUS Configuration Guide.

-- Remote authentication using a Digital Pathways Defender server.

-For details on configuring the MAX to use a Defender server, see "Configuring direct Defender server authentication" on page 5-24. - Security-card authentication.
+- Local authentication using a Connection profile or a Name/Password profile. - Remote authentication using a TACACS or RADIUS server.
+For details on configuring the MAX to use a TACACS server, see "Setting up an authentication server" on page 3-27.
+For details on configuring the MAX to use a RADIUS server, see the MAX RADIUS Configuration Guide. - Remote authentication using a Digital Pathways Defender server.
+For details on configuring the MAX to use a Defender server, see "Configuring the MAX to use a Defender server" on page 3-30. - Security-card authentication.